dibakar-dutta/kikoru/README.md

 # kikoru
-A terminal based todo utility
+A command-line tool to manage Todos